mohamedfazil15016-art/PowerBI-Sales-Dashboard-/README.md

 - **Removed duplicate/invalid records** — duplicate `Order_ID` entries were removed.
 - **Standardized data types** — dates, prices, quantities, and percentages were cast to consistent types for Power BI modeling.

-> ℹ️ Row count dropped from the raw export to the cleaned file as a result of de-duplication — see the two files for the exact before/after counts.
+> ℹ️ Raw export had 530 rows with 30 duplicate Order_IDs.
+After de-duplication the cleaned dataset contains 500 unique orders with no nulls. — see the two files for the exact before/after counts.

 ---